 That said, there are still differences between the two.
 For example, the production strategy is different.
 In traditional manufacturing, the strategy is mass production, while advanced manufacturing customizes and stays customer-focused.
 The organizational structure is also different.
-Traditional manufacturing is hierarchical, and advanced follows a flat, open flow of information.
+Traditional manufacturing is hierarchical and advanced follows a flat, open flow of information.

 The labor force in traditional manufacturing often needs about three semi-skilled workers for every skilled one.
-In advanced manufacturing, it’s almost the reverse: about four skilled workers for each semi-skilled one.
+In advanced manufacturing, it’s almost the reverse; about four skilled workers for each semi-skilled one.
 This is because traditional manufacturing has a production technology that involves casting, welding, molding, brazing and machining, among other things.
 Advanced technology can include 3-D printing, powder bed, material deposition, etc.

 Traditional manufacturing invests in production, and advanced manufacturing takes its revenues and puts them into research and development.
 Therefore, traditional manufacturing requires infrastructure space and advanced manufacturing is more focused on IT and digital infrastructure.

-How ProjectManager Helps with Advanced Manufacturing
+How ProjectManager Helps With Advanced Manufacturing

-ProjectManager is cloud-based work and project management software that delivers real-time data for more insightful decision-making in advanced manufacturing.
+ProjectManager is online work and project management software that delivers real-time data for more insightful decision-making in advanced manufacturing.
 Real-time dashboards and one-click reports allow you to capture live data.
 Know what’s happening as it happens so you can reallocate resources as needed to avoid bottlenecks.